 - action - responding to immediate concerns and acting to minimise conflict;

-- community education and awareness to debunk myths about SFFs and provide residents with scientific facts about SFF populations, behaviors and diseases; and
+- community education and awareness to debunk myths about SFFs and provide residents with scientific facts about SFF populations, behaviours and diseases; and

 - collaboration with State and Federal Governments on all matters relating to management of Spectacled Flying-foxes, including compliance, conservation and recovery planning.

 The breeding season is from September through to March each year.
 If you see an adult or baby on the ground, on a fence or in a bush, please do not touch it.

 There are qualified volunteer carers ready to help.
 Please phone one of the numbers below for assistance.
 The wildlife carerscan often be busy, so if you reach an answering service, please ensure you leave a detailed message with the day and time you called, exact location of the bat, and your contact details in case further information is required.

 Remember, most camps in the Cairns area are inhabited by SFFs which are listed as 'Vulnerable' and are protected under Australian Law.

 Council will employ a Long Range Acoustic Device (LRAD) machine to assist with approved deterrent activities at the Cairns City Library site and other areas around the city at required.
 The sound machine can be engaged from the very early morning before fly-in times or may also be use to lift flying foxes already resting in a tree, depending on circumstances and approval types.